xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 In other words, the horizon states are the entry points to the realm of dead-lock states.
 The entry happens through the determined entry of a horizon state--in the example of figure 9 it is 'R(a)'.
+On the other hand, the output of a dead-lock state is undetermined, so any mouth state it reaches is undetermined.
+Any state before a horizon state is determined.
+So, the output of a dead-lock state never influences a state before the horizon.

+STATEMENT:

+    Non-dead-lock states are never reached by dead-lock states.

+This has an importance consequence: The snapshot maps of recipes before a horizon state never contain state indices of states in the horizon or beyond.
+This has an important consequence.
+A procedure at an entry into a mouth state is only overtaken into the output recipe, if it is homogeneous with the according procedure at all other entries.
+With one recipe being determined, the set of possible output recipes becomes restricted.

+Let 'R(i,k)' be a determined entry into a horizon state.
+Then, for all 'v' where 'v by R(i,p) = R(i,k)' with 'p in P(i)' the output recipe 'v by R(i) = v by R(i,k)'.
+For all other 'v' an entry operation must store the value of 'A(v) = v by R(i,p)' and the output recipe is 'A(v)'.
+Briefly, there are two alternatives
+               /
+               | v by R(i,k) if R(i,k) = R(i,p) for all p in P(i)
+   v by R(i) = |
+               | A(v)
+               \

+The interesting point lies in the snapshot maps states.
+If 'v by R(i)' is determined by 'A(v)' then the snapshot map contains 'v -> i', that is the snapshot of 'v' has been stored in 'A(v)' at state 'i'.
+If 'v by R(i)' is determined by 'b by R(i,k)' then only snapshot map of 'R(i,k)' is transferred to 'R(i)'.
+State 'k' however, is a state before the horizon.
+An incoming recipe 'op(i)(R(p))' comes from a state after the horizon.
+If it relies on restored values of 'A(v)' then those are from after the horizon.
+Thus, snapshot maps between the determined entry and later incoming snapshot maps will never be equal.
+The EO remain necessary.

+Since any type of interference requires homogeneity for a procedure 'v by R(i,k)' for all 'k in P(i)'

-Interference offers entry operations being performed at run-time.
+Interference offers entry operations which are performed at run-time.
 If an entry such as 'R(b)' cannot be determined at analysis time, then at least one can assume the entry recipe 'R(i,b)' to compute on real values at run-time and store those.

           EO(i,b) = { for each v: A(v) = v by op(i)(V(b)) }